loradar/loradar_tool/README.md

 2) Version 2 (Custom-built; RAK831 as the module)
 3) Version 3 (Commercial; Kerlink Wirnet Station)

+Instructions for each version are provided in their corresponding directory.

 ## Data collection and information extraction
 Once the data is collected, various sensor and network information are extracted from our python script, and outputed as a csv file:
 - Unqiue device ID of each sensor